SWittouck/SCARAP/README.md

 **Tutorial**

-In this workflow, we start from a set of genomes (up to ~ 3000 if you want to run overnight on a decent desktop computer) and we want to extract a complete set of single-copy core genes (SCGs) of those genomes.
+In his workflow, we start from a set of genomes (up to ~ 3000 if you want to run overnight on a decent desktop computer) and we want to extract a complete set of single-copy core genes (SCGs) of those genomes.
 As input data, we need to have a set of predicted protein sequences (.faa file) for each genome.
-We need to supply the __paths to these .faa files__ to progenomics as a single txt file.
+We need to supply the __paths to these .faa files__ to progenomics as a single txt file (files should be uncompressed).
 If all .faa files are in the same folder, we can create such a file as follows:

-    ls genomes/*.faa.gz > genomepaths.txt
+    ls genomes/*.faa > genomepaths.txt

 Next, we extract candidate SCGs from the genomes and search for them in the complete genome dataset (__steps 1 - 3__).
 Candidate SCGs are gene families that are present in a single copy in at least K genomes out of N randomly chosen seed genomes.
 We could set K to 25 and N to 30, for example: